 - The electrochemistry and physicochemical processes in situ across different length scales

 Discuss your research and innovation needs with us!
-Contact us at the MAX IV Industrial Relations Office and we will help you turn your research idea into an experiment and match it with the suitable methods and techniques for you.
+Contact us at the MAX IV Industrial Relations Office and we will help you turn your research idea into an experiment and find the suitable methods and techniques for you.